Phylogeographic Analysis of Antarctic Soil Invertebrates

 Invertebrate sample workflow from soil sampling to sequence analysis

-Dr Uffe Nielsen, Dr paul Rymer, Professor James Cook
+A/Professor Uffe Nielsen, Dr Paul Rymer, Professor James Cook